Highlights of First Grade:

 We study the world around us first learning how to read and create timelines, then learning how to read and create simple maps.
 We use this new knowledge to study our local communities and our global neighbors.

 We focus on the many gifts that God has given to us.
 We discuss Jesus’ childhood and the ways that Jesus has taught us to care for all of creation.
 We learn about being positive members of the Catholic Church.

-One of our most special activities is joining the 8th Graders to visit with the residents at Brookdale Home.
+One of our most special activities is joining the 8th graders to visit with the residents at Cogir of Sonoma (formerly Brookdale).
 The students sing, share holiday greetings and make new friends.